Admissions & testing Information

 Registration Dates

 Registration begins at 7:30 a.m. on each of the priority days listed below.
 All Mitchell curriculum courses have section codes that are specifically formatted to let you know the location, length, and delivery method of your course.
-To review the section code definitions and view examples, please open this link: Section Codes List (external link).
+To review the section code definitions and view examples, please open this link: Section Codes List (Opens in New Window).

 Priority 1: Wednesday, April 26, 2023 – Veteran Students